By Holly Sklar

 Extensive research refutes the claim that increasing the minimum wage causes increased unemployment and business closures.
-(See list below.)
+(See list below with research since the 1990s.)

-The buying power of the minimum wage reached its peak in 1968 at $10.97, adjusting for inflation in 2015 dollars.
+The buying power of the minimum wage reached its peak in 1968 at $13.86, adjusting for the cost of living in 2022 dollars (U.S. Bureau of Labor Statistics Inflation Calculator).
 The unemployment rate decreased from 3.8% in 1967 to 3.6% in 1968 to 3.5% in 1969.
 The next time the unemployment rate came close to those levels was after the minimum wage raises of 1996 and 1997.
 Business Week observed in 2001, “Many economists have backed away from the argument that minimum wage [laws] lead to fewer jobs.”

 Numerous states raised their minimum wages above the federal level during the 1997-2007 period the federal minimum wage remained stuck at $5.15.
 Research by the Fiscal Policy Institute and others showed that states that raised their minimum wages above the federal level experienced better employment and small business trends than states that did not.

-A series of rigorous studies by the Institute for Research on Labor and Employment at the University of California, Berkeley, significantly advanced the research on minimum wage employment effects.
+A series of studies by the Institute for Research on Labor and Employment (IRLE) beginning in 2008 significantly advanced the research on minimum wage employment effects.
 Minimum Wage Effects Across State Borders compared all neighboring counties in the U.S. located on different sides of a state border with different minimum wage levels between 1990 and 2006 and found no adverse employment effects from higher minimum wages.

 The 2009 IRLE report, Spatial Heterogeneity and Minimum Wages: Employment Estimates for Teens Using Cross-State Commuting Zones, found “no discernable disemployment effect, even when minimum wage increases lead to relatively large wage changes.”